Clement Semmler: Public service and retirement

 During his retirement he also served as the Chairman of the Alexander Mackie CAE Council (1977–81), the Deputy Chairman of the Library Council of NSW (1981–83), a member of the Council of the Sydney College of Advanced Education (1982–84), one of the panel of judges for the NSW Premier's Literary Award, and the Chairman of the Board of the Sydney City Art Institute (1982–84).

 Clement Semmler died in Bowral on 10 August 2000.
 His final book review was published in Quadrant just after he died.
 A note accompanying it says he "wrote more reviews for the magazine, over forty-three years, than anybody else".

 The library of the University of New South Wales's College of Fine Arts is named the Clement Semmler Library in his honour.

 Personal life

 Semmler was married twice.
 His first marriage was to Ella Janzow, with whom he had a daughter Jacqueline Dorn Semmler and a son Peter Clement Bronner Semmler, a barrister.
-His second marriage was to Catherine, with whom he had a daughter, creative producer Imogen.
+His second marriage was to Catherine, with whom he had a daughter, creative producer and ecologist Imogen.